Drug Dependence & Abuse (cont.)

 - People with current or a history of specific medical conditions, such as chronic pain from cancer, can become dependent on certain drugs.
 Many psychiatric diseases can be complicated by substance abuse.
 Similarly, drug abuse may be a sign of a more serious mental health problem.
 Individuals who fit the diagnostic criteria for both a substance abuse and another mental health disorder are often referred to as having a dual diagnosis.

 - Athletes have abused a variety of agents, such as steroids, to enhance muscle mass or improve athletic ability.
 Athletes have also abused amphetamines to make them feel more powerful and to mask pain so they can continue to play even with injuries.
-Drug testing programs have reduced this problem to some extent, but drug use among athletes is still an
+Drug testing programs have reduced this problem to some extent, but drug use among athletes is still an issue worldwide.

 Must Read Articles Related to Drug Dependence & Abuse